sonic-net/sonic-mgmt/docs/sai_validation/sai_validation_design.md

 ### Use Redis-Py library (Connect remotely)

 Build the library using Redis-py and enable accessing the Redis server on the DUT over the network.
-This can be accomplished by -
+There are two possible approaches to this -

-- **Re-configure Redis**: Change the `/etc/redis/redis.conf` and `/etc/supervisord/conf.d/supervisord.conf` to listen on `0.0.0.0:6379` instead of `127.0.0.1:6379` on the testbed.
+1. **Reconfigure Redis**: Change the `/etc/redis/redis.conf` and `/etc/supervisord/conf.d/supervisord.conf` to listen on `0.0.0.0:6379` instead of `127.0.0.1:6379` on the testbed.
 Then run `sudo supervisorctl reread`, `sudo supervisorctl update` and `sudo supervisorctl restart all`.
-- **Setup Port-forwarding on DUT**: Install and run `socat` on DUT to port-forward all traffic from `<mgmt_ip>:<port-of-your-choice>` to `localhost:6379` to Redis on the database container.
+2. **Setup Port-forwarding on DUT**: Install and run `socat` on DUT to port-forward all traffic from `<mgmt_ip>:<port-of-your-choice>` to `localhost:6379` to Redis on the database container.

-The first approach to **re-configure Redis** does not work and is __not recommended__.
-CPU usage spikes and commands like `show` or `config` begin to hang and journal logs are flooded with swsscommon errors indicating it is unable to connect to Redis.
+The first approach to **Reconfigure Redis** does not work as expected.
+It causes CPU usage to spike and commands like `show` or `config` begin to hang and journal logs are flooded with swsscommon errors indicating it is unable to connect to Redis.
 The second approach of installing `socat` is easy to setup and does not require the tests to change SONiC environment.

 Considering tests need to poll / observe for key value changes in ASIC_DB this can be implemented using -

 - **Using threading and polling** as implemented in [SWSS VS Tests](https://github.com/sonic-net/sonic-swss/blob/master/tests/README.md), [conftest](https://github.com/sonic-net/sonic-swss/blob/master/tests/conftest.py), [dvslib/dvs_database](https://github.com/sonic-net/sonic-swss/blob/master/tests/dvslib/dvs_database.py)

 - **Using Redis pubsub** This approach takes advantage of Redis pubsub to get notification of keyspace changes instead of using threading or polling to watch for key value changes.
 This mechanism improves performance and predictability of watching for keyspace changes.
 The tests don't have to rely on threads or sleep timers to check for value changes.
 The keyspace notifications are enabled by default for `ASIC_DB`.
 Keyspace notifications are enabled by default (`AKE`) for ASIC_DB.
 Based on checks in `202305` and `202205`.
 Sample code that was tested on a DUT to notify for a specific key change can be used in tests -

 ```